Woody Woodpecker: Early years

 Audiences reacted well to Knock Knock, and Lantz realized he had finally hit upon a star to replace the waning Oswald the Lucky Rabbit.
-Woody starred in a number of films.
-With his brash demeanor, the character was a natural hit during World War II.
-His image appeared on US aircraft as nose art, and on mess halls, and audiences on the homefront watched Woody cope with familiar problems such as food shortages.
+Woody starred in several films.
+The character's brash demeanor was a natural hit during World War II.
+His image appeared on US aircraft as nose art and on mess halls, and audiences on the homefront watched Woody cope with familiar problems such as food shortages.
 The 1943 Woody cartoon The Dizzy Acrobat was nominated for the 1943 Academy Award for Best Short Subject (Cartoons), which it lost to the MGM Tom and Jerry cartoon The Yankee Doodle Mouse.
 Woody Woodpecker's debut also marked a change in directing style for Walter Lantz studio, since the character was heavily inspired by Tex Avery-created Looney Tunes character Daffy Duck at Warner Bros, and thus Woody's cartoons tended to have a hint of Tex Avery's style and influence in terms of humor, and that's what gave Walter Lantz studio its fame.
 Curiously enough, Avery himself never directed a Woody Woodpecker short while at the Walter Lantz studio.

 Animator Emery Hawkins and layout artist Art Heinemann streamlined Woody's appearance for the 1944 film The Barber of Seville, directed by James "Shamus" Culhane.
 The bird became rounder, cuter, and less demented.
 He also sported a simplified color scheme and a brighter smile, making him much more like his counterparts at Warner Bros. and MGM.
 Nevertheless, Culhane continued to use Woody as an aggressive lunatic, not a domesticated straight man or defensive homebody, as many other studios' characters had become.
 The follow-up to The Barber of Seville, The Beach Nut, introduced Woody's original chief nemesis, Wally Walrus.

 Woody's wild days were numbered, however.
 In 1946, Lantz hired Disney veteran Dick Lundy to direct Woody's cartoons.
-Lundy rejected Culhane's take on the series and made Woody more defensive; no longer did the bird go insane without a legitimate reason.
-Lundy also paid more attention to the animation, making Woody's new films more Disney-esque in their design, style, animation, and timing.
+Lundy rejected Culhane's take on the series and made Woody more defensive; the bird no longer went insane without a legitimate reason.
+Lundy also paid more attention to animation, making Woody's new films more Disney-esque in their design, style, animation, and timing.
 Lundy's last film for Disney was the Donald Duck short Flying Jalopy.
 This cartoon is played much like a Woody Woodpecker short, down to the laugh in the end.
 It also features a bad guy named "Ben Buzzard" who bears a strong resemblance to Buzz Buzzard, a Lantz character introduced in Wet Blanket Policy (1948), who eventually succeeded Wally Walrus as Woody's primary antagonist.